Umami Pot

 curry udon_instruction-3

-• Return the bonito dashi to the pot, add the leeks, beef, and seasonings (mirin, sugar, and soy sauce), and bring it to a boil.
+• Return the bonito dashi to the pot, add the leeks, beef, and the seasonings (mirin, sugar, and soy sauce), and bring it to a boil.
 Once boiling, reduce the heat to low and simmer for about 3 minutes, skimming off any scum.

 curry udon_instruction-4